 Why Become a Licensed Engineer?

-If you are considering a career as an engineer, obtaining professional licensure will significantly enhance how you are viewed within the industry and by your peers, broaden your employment opportunities, and establish you to society as an authority within your profession.
+If you are considering a career as an engineer, obtaining professional licensure will significantly enhance how you are viewed within the industry and by your peers, broaden your employment opportunities, and establish you as an authority within your profession.

 Because there are exemptions that allow engineers to work under the supervision of a licensed Professional Engineer (PE), not all engineers become licensed.

 However, those who do achieve Professional Engineer licensure enjoy the benefits that accompany the distinction.
-As a licensed Professional Engineer, you are able to sign and seal engineering designs, qualify an engineering business, perform consulting services, bid for government contracts, and offer engineering services to the public under your own name.
+As a licensed Professional Engineer, you are able to sign and seal engineering documents, qualify an engineering business, perform consulting services, bid for government contracts, and offer engineering services to the public under your own name.

 Where Do I Begin?

 The Fundamentals of Engineering (FE) exam is typically the first step in the process to becoming a licensed Professional Engineer.
-It is designed for applicants who are in their final year of earning an undergraduate engineering degree, or soon after graduation.
+It is designed for applicants who are in their final year of earning an undergraduate engineering or engineering technology degree, or soon after graduation.
 No engineering experience is required to take this exam; however, evidence of acceptable education is required.
-The exam is a computer-based test that is administered during four three-month exam windows a year.
+The exam is a computer-based test that is administered during four exam windows a year.

 The FE exam is a six-hour session and is offered as seven discipline-specific, stand-alone versions.
 Each version of the exam contains the core engineering content relevant to that engineering discipline, plus appropriate discipline-specific content.